sparkflows/sparkflows-docs/docs/tutorials/data-engineering/complex-data-preparation.rst

 Retail Data Preparation
 =========================

-Fire Insights allows you to quickly do complex data preparation and ETL on Big Data.
+Sparkflows allows you to quickly do complex data preparation and ETL on Big Data.

-Fire Insights has a number of features for enabling it including:
+Sparkflows has a number of features for enabling it including:

 - Reading data from multiple sources.
 - Cleaning data.